audreymengue/appsecjobsgh/week2/README1.md

     .
 Vulnerability if using functions such as eval
     To mitigate code injection:
     1. Never evaluate code based on user inputs

+## DES234 Mitgating OWASP 2021 cryptographic failure (14.06.2022)

+### Cryptography
+Can be hard to implement but very secure.
+Many liraries wwere  created to solve that problem.
+It's failure can resulte in exposure of sensitive data and then make the compnay loose their reputation.
+It was meant to achieave three goals: authenticity(guaranties the origine of the data), integrity(the data has not been modified) and confidentiality(discretion in viewing the data).
+Let's focus on confidentiality.

+* Confidentiality consists of securing the data at rest and in transit.
+Data at rest ca be encrypted using the following:
+	- Transparent disk encryption
+	- Database encryption
+	- Application level encryption
+	- Storing password hashes
+Selecting the strong algorythms (keylength.com for more information) Storing password (Hash function with password)
+Brute force attacks(best practice: strong algo, password policy, multi-factor authentication, use Salt and Pepper) Best to use a salt when storing passwords a salt is a long number added to the hashed password Pepper is a salt kept secret

+Data in transit(TLS is not SSL, Some of them interchangeably, SSL is insecur, use TLS v1.2 or less)